RahulKamma0369/ECE570-paper/README.md

 This repository contains the code for our project, which focuses on identifying and mitigating spurious correlations in text classification tasks through causal inference and counterfactual methods.
 Our approach leverages a matching-based causal framework and applies counterfactual data augmentation to improve model robustness and fairness.

 We conduct experiments on four diverse datasets:
 - **IMDB Movie Reviews**: A classic sentiment analysis dataset where movie review sentences are labeled as positive or negative.
 - **Kindle Reviews**: Product review snippets from the Amazon Kindle Store, with ratings converted into binary sentiment labels (1–2 as negative and 4–5 as positive).
 - **Toxic Comment**: Wikipedia talk-page comments, where toxicity is assessed based on crowd-sourced annotations.
 - **Toxic Tweet**: Tweets collected via the Twitter Streaming API and labeled as toxic or non-toxic based on human ratings.

+> **Note:** Since our pickle files used during data preprocessing and embedding steps are larger than 2 GB, GitHub does not allow them to be uploaded.
+Please refer to the scripts in the repository that describe how these pickle files are created.
+Once created, these files are read during various processing steps to speed up subsequent experiments.

 #### Datasets summary